Tbraud/Mosaic/README.md

 How
 ---

-Path is hardcoded (todo).

 Make script executable

 >chmod +x mosaic_screensaver.py

-Add the following line to your ~/.xscreensaver in the section programs
+Add the following line to your ~/.xscreensaver in the section "programs"

 >programs:

 >/path/to/mosaic_screensaver.py --root \n\